-The impression that there is a fairy God Mother out there, waiting to write a cheque may be due to the high numbers of start-up competitions which often give the impression that money is falling off of trees, yet this is not the case.
+The impression that there is someone out there, waiting to write a cheque may be due to the high numbers of start-up competitions which often give the impression that money is falling off of trees, yet this is not the case.
 These so called competitions are often not what they seem and I have heard of young entrepreneurs who 3-4 years down the road, are now employees of the company they started because they have sold off most of their equity stake.

 A few words of advice: